daisy/pipeline-framework/Main/README.txt

  - see http://code.google.com/p/daisy-pipeline/issues/list?can=2&q=DTBook-to-ZedAI

 EPUB 3 production:
- - No support for NCX
  - Supports only toc and page-list navigation
  - No support for font mangling
  - No support for encryption

 DAISY 2.02 to EPUB 3:
  - see the EPUB 3 production limitations
- - No support for text-only EPUB 3 production

 ZedAI to EPUB 3:
+ - no support for NCX generation
  - the produced EPUB 3 may be invalid
  - ZedAI to HTML is partially implemented
  - ZedAI Metadata is not extracted